Crypto-TII/CryptographicEstimators/docs/github/add_new_estimator.md

 This tutorial shows how to add your own estimator to the CryptographicEstimators library.
 For this we implement a simple `DummyEstimator`.

-First make sure that you have a working `python` and `sage` instance on your current machine and have correctly [setup](https://github.com/Crypto-TII/CryptographicEstimators#installation-) the project.
+First make sure that you have a working `python` instance on your current machine and have correctly [setup](https://github.com/Crypto-TII/CryptographicEstimators#installation-) the project.
 In the following we assume that you are in the root directory of the